Monte Cristo Homestead in Junee, New South Wales, Australia

 The Ghost of Jack Simpson

-Jack Simpson was a caretaker of the Monte Cristo Homestead until his violet death in 1960.
+Jack Simpson was a caretaker of the Monte Cristo Homestead until his violent death in 1960.
 A man had recently watched Alfred Hitchcock's Psycho movie and went to the house and shot Jack Simpson to death on the front porch.
 The shooter also carved the words "Die Jack, ha, ha" in the door of a shed where they are still visible.

 Visiting the Monte Cristo Homestead